-This class may be taken after Art III but is separate from our AP Studio Art class.
+This class may be taken after Art III but is separate from the AP Studio Art class.
 This course guides the selfmotivated art student through the continuing assessment, development, organization, selection and presentation of his or her artwork and portfolio.
 Each student continues to create pieces to enhance and complete their portfolio.
 This course is designed to give a lot of flexibility and responsibility to the individual, in order to meet the differing needs of each student.
 This class offers each student an opportunity to concentrate on a specific medium, which may include drawing, painting, ceramics, printmaking, sculpture, design, and photography.
 Assessments, deadlines, and critiques are agreed upon by the student and instructor.
-A sketchbook may be needed.
-Due to the cost of some materials, it may be necessary for students to purchase items on their own.
-Fee Required.
+A sketchbook and other materials may need to be purchased by the student.
+Fee required.